 In the realm of greenhouse gas (GHG) emissions, net pen salmon farming stands out as one of the most environmentally friendly methods of protein production.
 The primary source of GHG emissions in Arctic Fish's production arises from feeding barges and the boat fleet.
-In 2022, Arctic Sea Farm took a significant step by acquiring its first hybrid feed barge.
-Looking ahead to 2024, a second barge will be connected to land-based green renewable energy, marking a substantial reduction in our direct carbon footprint.
+Looking ahead to 2025, we will have a barge connected to land-based green renewable energy, marking a substantial reduction in our direct carbon footprint.
 Future barge acquisitions will prioritize land connections or hybrid vessels, further contributing to our commitment to minimizing environmental impact.

-Recognizing that feed is a significant indirect contributor to GHG emissions in aquaculture, Arctic Fish proactively monitors developments in novel feed ingredients to reduce our product's carbon footprint.
+Recognizing that feed is a significant indirect contributor to GHG emissions in aquaculture, Arctic Fish in co-operation with our feed supplier work in finding ways to reduce our product's carbon footprint.
 We mandate our feed suppliers to ensure sustainability certification, allowing us to confidently offer a product that meets stringent environmental standards, including non-genetic modification, absence of deforestation threats, and independence from endangered fish stocks.
-Our feed undergoes an annual review as part of our ASC audits.
+Our feed undergoes an annual review as part of our ASC audits, which are described further on page 27.

-Arctic Fish employs a sustainability management system to track and register energy consumption and carbon footprint.
 Annual green accounting reports, encompassing chemical, waste, and medicine consumption, as well as electricity and oil usage, are submitted to Iceland's Environmental Agency and made available on their website (www.ust.is).
 Arctic Fish reports emissions based on green account numbers, demonstrating our commitment to transparently monitor our progress towards reduction in carbon emissions.

-Energy consumption unit 2023 2022
+Energy consumption Unit 2024 2023

-Scope 1: Fossil Fuel liter 1,395,968 1,287,633
+Scope 1: Fossil Fuel liter 1,984,843 1,395,968

-Scope 2: Electricity MWH 6,854 5,238
+Scope 2: Electricity MWH 6,643 6,854

 GHG Emissions

-Scope 1: Fossil Fuel tCO2e 3,807 3,474
+Scope 1: Fossil Fuel tCO2e 5,272 3,583

 Scope 2: Electricity tCO2e

-Total emission tCO2e 3,474
+Total emission tCO2e 5,272 3,583

+Net growth kg 15,884 11,702

+Emission pr. kg kg 0.33 0.31